ANNarchy/ANNarchy/docs/example/BarLearn.rst

 Bar learning problem
 ************************************

 The implementation of the bar learning problem is located in the ``examples/bar_learn`` folder.
 The bar learning problem describes the process of learning receptive fields on an artificial input pattern.
 Therefore images consisting of independent bars are used.
-Those images are generated as following: an eight by eight image is filled by eight horizontal bars and respectively eight vertical bars.
+Those images are generated as following: an 8*8 image is filled by eight horizontal bars and respectively eight vertical bars.
 Each bar can occur independently with the probability of 1/8.
-As learning result the single neurons of this neuronal network should learn to respond to these components.
+At the end of learning, the single neurons of this neuronal network should learn to respond to these components independently.

 You can simply try the network by typing: